Variational formulas and cocycle solutions for directed polymer and percolation models: Cocycles from Busemann functions

 Then $\Bpl^h(x,y)\in L^1(\P)$ for $x,y\in\gr$. $F(\w,x,y)=h(\Bpl^h)\cdot (x-y)- \Bpl^h(\w,x,y)$ is a minimizer in \eqref{eq:Lambda:K-var} for $\gpl^\beta(h)$ if $0<\beta<\infty$ and in \eqref{eq:g:K-var} if $\beta=\infty$. \end{theorem}

 Remark \ref{pl-cor} below indicates how the theorem could be upgraded to state that the minimizer $F$ is also a corrector, in other words satisfies \eqref{eq:Kvar:minbeta} or \eqref{eq:Kvar:min}.

 \begin{remark} Assumptions \eqref{Gppliminf} and \eqref{Gplliminf} need to be verified separately for the case at hand.
 In the directed i.i.d.\ $L^{d+\e}$ case of Remark \ref{rmk:dir-iid}, we can use lattice animal bounds: Lemma 3 from page 85 of \cite{Gand-Kest-94} gives $ \sup_n \E\bigl[ \bigl( n^{-1} \Gpp^\beta_{0,\,\xhat_{n}(\xi)}\bigr)^2\,\bigr] < \infty$ and $\sup_n \E\bigl[ \bigl( n^{-1} \Gpl^\beta_{0,(n)}(h)\bigr)^2\,\bigr] < \infty$, which imply $L^1$ convergence in \eqref{p2pV_0}--\eqref{p2pV_0LPP} and \eqref{p2lh-lim}, respectively.
-A completely general sufficient condition is to have $\Vw$ bounded above. \end{remark}
+A completely general sufficient condition is to have $\Vw$ bounded above. $\triangle$ \end{remark}

 \begin{remark} All of the assumptions and conclusions of Theorems \ref{th:Bus=grad(a)}--\ref{th:Bus=grad(b)} can be verified in the exactly solvable cases.
 In the explicitly solvable 1+1 dimensional cases the Busemann limits $\Bpp^\xi$ and $\Bpl^h$ are connected by the duality of $\xi$ and $h$, and lead to the same set of cocycles, as described in the next section.
-We would expect the same to be true under some general assumptions. \end{remark}
+This also holds for the general 1+1 dimensional corner growth model under local regularity assumptions on the shape that ensure the existence of Busemann functions \cite{geor-rass-sepp-lppbuse}.
+We would expect this feature to be true very generally. $\triangle$ \end{remark}

-\begin{remark} According to \eqref{eq:grad g=-h} and \eqref{bus3}, $\Bpp^\xi$ is a microscopic gradient in direction $\xi$ and its average gives the macroscopic gradient.
+\begin{remark} According to \eqref{bus3}, $\Bpp^\xi$ is a microscopic gradient of free energy and passage times in direction $\xi$, and by \eqref{eq:grad g=-h} its average gives the macroscopic gradient.
 This form of \eqref{eq:grad g=-h} was anticipated in \cite{How-New-01} in the context of Euclidean first passage percolation (FPP), where $\gpp(x,y)=c\sqrt{x^2+y^2}$ for some $c>0$.
 (See the paragraph after the proof of Theorem 1.13 in \cite{How-New-01}.)
-A version of the formula also appears in Theorem 3.5 of \cite{Dam-Han-14} in the context of nearest-neighbor FPP. \end{remark}
+A version of the formula also appears in Theorem 3.5 of \cite{Dam-Han-14} in the context of nearest-neighbor FPP. $\triangle$ \end{remark}

-\begin{example}[Directed polymer in weak disorder] The directed polymer in weak disorder illustrates Theorem \ref{th:Bus=grad(b)}.
+\begin{example} ({\it Directed polymer in weak disorder}) The directed polymer in weak disorder illustrates Theorem \ref{th:Bus=grad(b)}.
 We continue with the notation from Example \ref{ex:weak1} and take $\beta>0$ small enough.
 Then $\P$-almost surely for $z\in\range$,